•

 References

-There are no specific regulations for reference formatting at the time of submission.
-References may be in any style or format as long as the style is consistent.
+Authors must use Vancouver style for reference formatting at the time of submission.
 Where relevant, the author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter, and article number or pagination must all be included.
 DOI use is strongly recommended.
 It should be noted that missing data will be indicated during the proofing step for the author to amend.

 Articles in traditional journals: